fin-hypergrid/grouped-header-plugin/README.md

 _Compatible with Hypergrid versions 1.3.0 and later.
 Non-overlaid background rendering requires 2.0.2 or later._

-Th grouped header plug-in groups columns together by rendering hierarchical headers.
+The grouped header plug-in groups columns together by rendering hierarchical headers.

 For example the column headers "Birth City" and "Birth Country" could be grouped under the label "Birth Place."
 To do this, install the plug-in and set the headers of the two columns to both contain the group label, as follows: